-Often the installers leave gaps in the sod, sometimes intentionally in order to maintain a neater pattern, and other times simply due to negligence.
+Often the installers leave gaps in the sod, sometimes intentionally to maintain a neater pattern and other times simply due to negligence.
 There are a few ways you can fill in a gap in your new sod.

 Why Gaps Occur

 When sod is placed around circular beds or a curved walkway or patio, there will naturally be gaps between pieces.
-This is because the sod is cut in straight lines while the area where sod is being installed is curved.
+This is because the sod is cut in straight lines, while the area where sod is being installed is curved.
 While one side of the sod piece abuts the curved area, the areas between sod sections fail to meet, leaving small pie-shaped gaps.
-Gaps may also occur due to a miscalculation in the amount of sod required, or even simply due to an oversight when installing.
+Gaps may also occur due to a miscalculation in the amount of sod required or even simply due to an oversight when installing.

 One solution for removing gaps in your new sod is to apply topdressing to the lawn.
 Topdressing mixtures can be purchased at your local lawn and garden store.
 Often simply using compost is sufficient.
 Locate the gaps in the sod, as well as any abnormally low areas.
-Place the topdressing in the gaps, and on the low areas to make them level with the rest of the lawn.
+Place the topdressing in both the gaps and on the low areas to make them level with the rest of the lawn.
 Keep the areas watered, and over time the grass will naturally grow into the topdressing.
 Eventually the lawn will be of a uniform height, revealing no bare spots or gaps.

-A faster solution, with instant results, is to patch the gaps by placing smaller pieces of sod into them.
+A faster solution with instant results is to patch the gaps by placing smaller pieces of sod into them.
 You may need to purchase several additional sections of sod to accomplish the patching.
 Or there may be leftover pieces from the installation that are oddly shaped or smaller than the rest.
 These make excellent patches.